kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

    Kubelet / the container runtime recursively relabels all volumes except for RWOP.
    Since RWOP volume can be used only in a single Pod, no application should break.
    (Nobody complained so far).
     * At this point, kubelet starts reporting `volume_manager_selinux_volume_context_mismatch_warnings_total` metric.
 3. Cluster admin updates to 1.N, where `SELinuxChangePolicy` is enabled by default.
   Kubelet mount behavior stays the same as it is in the previous step.
-  Cluster admin can check the cluster metrics and they can proactively opt out from `SELinuxMount` feature gate by setting `SELinuxChangePolicy: Recursive` in all Pods that need to mix privileged and unprivileged Pods.
+  Cluster admin can check the cluster metrics and they can proactively opt out from mounting all volumes with SELinux by setting `SELinuxChangePolicy: Recursive` in all Pods that need to mix privileged and unprivileged Pods.
-  The field accepts only value `Recursive`!
+  The field accepts only value `Recursive` at this stage!
   The field value has no effect on volume mounting or relabeling, however, it is reflected in `volume_manager_selinux_volume_context_mismatch_warnings_total` metric.
   The cluster admin can see that nr. of problematic Pods decreases.
-  Similarly, metrics in kube-state-metrics must reflect this field.
+  Similarly, metrics in kube-state-metrics proposed below must reflect this field.
     * A kubernetes distribution may choose to block upgrade to 1.M (that has `SELinuxMount` enabled), until the cluster admin fixes all problematic Pods.
 4. Cluster admin updates to 1.M, where `SELinuxMount` is enabled by default.
   `SELinuxChangePolicy` field now accepts `MountOption` value and kubelet uses the field when mounting all volumes.
-  `SELinuxMount` feature gate must be enabled too (* it is pretty useless*).

-There can be multiple releases between 1.N and 1.M, gradually tightening the upgrade criteria and severity of alerts.
+There can be multiple releases between 1.N and 1.M, gradually tightening the upgrade criteria and severity of potential alerts.

 ### CSI driver considerations